aroberge/friendly-traceback-docs/docs/html/_sources/index.rst.txt

 Not exactly the most helpful information for beginners ...

-Here's the corresponding version with full explanation from Friendly, making use of
+Here's the corresponding version with full explanation from friendly, making use of
 `Rich <https://github.com/willmcgugan/rich>`_ to produce a colourful output.

 .. image:: images/friendly_indexerror_en.png
    :scale: 40 %
-   :alt: Friendly IndexError example in English
+   :alt: friendly IndexError example in English

-One unique feature of Friendly is that all the information it provides can be translated into another language; currently, only English (by default) and French are available.
+One unique feature of friendly is that all the information it provides can be translated into another language; currently, only English (by default) and French are available.

 .. image:: images/friendly_indexerror_fr.png
    :scale: 40 %
-   :alt: Friendly IndexError in French
+   :alt: friendly IndexError in French

 **Keep reading if you want to find out more.**